 Set up at a public park and charge for registration.
 Sell tickets ahead of time to ensure you have enough supplies for all participating kids.

 6. Passover Dinner

 Eating can be tricky when you’re observing Passover.
 Ease the stress for many by hosting a dinner full of acceptable foods and traditional recipes.
 Partner with a local restaurant and charge per plate.

 7. Mother’s Day Breakfast

-Millennial mothers look forward to their special day as an opportunity to rest.
-Give moms a hand and host a fancy breakfast where they won’t have to lift a finger.
+Most mothers look forward to their special day as an opportunity to rest.
+Give moms a hand and host a fancy breakfast where they won’t have to lift a finger or eat toddler-made pancakes topped with Gummy Bears.
 Partner with a local restaurant and sell tickets ahead of time.